DivyaSreeMunagavalasa/Collection_Appending_Process_Adapter/README.md

 ## Description:

-This repository contains a Python script (append_process_demo.py) that demonstrates an automated append process for GeoJSON files using AWS S3 and an authentication server.
+This repository contains a Python script (`append_process_demo.py`) that demonstrates an automated append process for GeoJSON files using AWS S3 and an authentication server.
 The script handles uploading a GeoJSON file to S3, obtaining an access token from the authentication server, initiating an append process, and monitoring the job status until completion.
+Optionally, the script can delete the uploaded file from S3 after successful processing.

 ## Key Features: